OpenClassrooms-Student-Center/alumnis/content/students/alexandreguiche.md

 # First name or full name
 name: Alexandre
-date: 2018-07-13 17:15
+date: 2018-07-16 13:33

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Mes objectifs sont de consolider mes bases en programmation Python, ainsi qu'apprendre la programmation web afin d'en faire       mon métier.
-short_description:
+short_description: "Il y a deux moyens d’oublier les tracas de la vie, la musique et les chats."
+Albert Schweitzer

 # don't touch that
 template: students
-description: "Il y a deux moyens d’oublier les tracas de la vie, la musique et les chats."
-Albert Schweitzer
+description:

 # image must be located in content/images/students
 # name should be the same as this file.
 Eg: celinemartinet.png
 image: alexandreguiche.JPG

 # Change this to True when you do you pull request.
 public: True